 Predominantly Black Institutions (PBIs) as recognized by the U.S. Department of Education.

-Can I submit an application to REU even if I do not meet the eligibility requirements above?
+Can I submit an application to the BAIR REU even if I do not attend an eligible undergraduate institution?

-Thank you for your interest in the program!
-Unfortunately, we are unable to consider applicants who are not enrolled in an eligible undergraduate institution in the US (an HBCU or a PBI); see the "eligible undergraduate institutions" above.
+Unfortunately, we are unable to consider applicants who are not enrolled in an eligible undergraduate institution in the U.S. (an HBCU or a PBI); see the "eligible undergraduate institutions" above.

 If I do not meet the eligibility requirements of this program, are there other programs at UC Berkeley or elsewhere where I could get involved in research?